ArvonsusDeevero/ArvonsusDeevero/README.md

         The gameplay is fast-paced and competitive, testing your reflexes, timing, and precision.
 Each match becomes more intense as the ball speeds up, creating a thrilling challenge for both new and experienced players.
       </td>
       <td valign="top">
-        Side Scroll is a 2D side-scrolling adventure game that takes players on a mysterious journey through a dark and atmospheric world.
+        Shadow Run is a 2D side-scrolling adventure game that takes players on a mysterious journey through a dark and atmospheric world.
 You play as a small glowing spirit navigating through shadows, solving challenges, and avoiding deadly obstacles that stand in your way.
       </td>
     </tr>
     <tr>